Contact process with viral load: Construction of the processes

 and $\bfX^N_{s,T_{n}}[\eta](y)=\bfX^N_{s,T_{n-1}}[\eta](y)$ for all $y\neq x_{n}$.
 See Figure~\ref{fig:PoissonConstruction} for a visualisation of the construction.

 Note that it follows by this construction that $\bfX^N[\eta]\leq \bfX^M[\eta]$ for all $N\leq M$ and that

 for any $u\in [s, t]$.
 Now \eqref{ConcatinationMarkov} directly implies that $(\bfX^N_{s,t}[\eta])_{t\geq s}$ is a Markov process for any $\eta\in \N^V$.
-This construction yields a well-defined Markov process up to explosion.
+This construction yields a well-defined Markov process up to explosion, i.e.\ for all times $t< \inf\{u>s:|\bfX^N_{s,u}[\eta]|<\infty\}$.
 It only remains to show that this process does not explode in finite time.
 This can be obtained by a coupling with a system of independent BD-process.
 To formulate this coupling let us introduce some more notation